x676f64/secureum-mind_map/content/7. Audit Findings 101/The quorum requirement can be trivially bypassed with sybil accounts.md

 Each of these sybil votes increases the `proposals[proposalId].numVotes` variable.
 This means anyone can make the quorum check pass.

-1. Recommendation: Consider measuring quorum size by the percentage of existing tokens that have voted, rather than the number of unique accounts that have voted.
+### Recommendation:
-2. High Risk severity finding from [OpenZeppelin’s Audit of Audius](https://blog.openzeppelin.com/audius-contracts-audit/#high)
+Consider measuring quorum size by the percentage of existing tokens that have voted, rather than the number of unique accounts that have voted.
 ___
 ## Slide Screenshot
 ![090.png](../../images/7.%20Audit%20Findings%20101/090.png)